Aerial view of Parliament Hill and the Ottawa River.

 How to get from Toronto to Ottawa (and back)

-For international visitors following the FIFA Toronto schedule, adding Ottawa to your trip itinerary offers a deeper look at the country’s history, culture and natural beauty.
-For Toronto locals who may not have tickets to the matches, or who want a peaceful change of pace between games, Toronto to Ottawa is an easy and affordable getaway.
+If you’re visiting Toronto, adding Ottawa to your trip itinerary offers a deeper look at the country’s history, culture and natural beauty.
+For Toronto locals who want a peaceful change of pace, Toronto to Ottawa is an easy and affordable getaway.

 Ottawa is Canada’s capital.
 It is walkable, scenic and rich with national landmarks, all just 450 kilometres from Toronto.
 Whether you travel by train, plane, bus or car, getting from Toronto to Ottawa is simple.